Full-Time MBA Curriculum

 Concentrations and Specializations

-In addition to developing a common body of knowledge in practical business matters, all students of our Full-Time MBA degree program have the option to choose an MBA concentration and/or MBA specialization in a variety of areas – some of which are STEM designated.
-While no concentration or specialization is required, students can use these options to create an MBA program that meets more specific academic and career goals.
-Each student may declare up to two concentrations and/or specializations while earning their MBA.
+In addition to developing a common body of knowledge in practical business matters, all students in our Full-Time MBA program have the option to choose a concentration and/or specialization.
+While no concentration or specialization is required, students can use this option to meet more specific academic and career goals.
+Students may declare up to two concentrations or specializations while earning the MBA.

-(STEM designated) A new form of competition permeates today's business world, one that is based on the use of data analytics to support decision-making.
-In the MBA job market, it is important to have mastered the skills required to operate in this new data-intensive world.
-The analytics MBA concentration gives Tulane students the skills they need to transform large data sets into actionable knowledge.
-Courses include financial modeling, modeling and analytics, econometrics and forecasting, research and analytics, and advanced spreadsheet modeling.
-Students will also learn R, the industry standard software for statistical computing and graphics that enables them to manipulate and display data.
-This course of study prepares graduates for careers as product developers, marketing analysts, pricing analysts, entrepreneurs and consultants among others.
+The amount of data in the world is expanding at an exponential rate, and our students are prepared to lead in this data-intensive world.
+The analytics concentration within the MBA program gives Tulane students the skills they need to transform large data sets into actionable insights.
+Courses include financial modeling, web analytics, econometrics and forecasting, research and analytics, and advanced spreadsheet modeling.
+Building on the core data sequence, where you will learn Excel, R for data analysis and Tableau for visualization, you will have the opportunity to learn more advanced software such as Python, Google Analytics or SQL.
+This course of study prepares graduates for careers as product managers, marketing analysts, pricing analysts and consultants among others.

-(STEM designated) Coursework in the finance concentration explores topics such as investments, valuation, fixed-income analytics, derivatives and risk management.
-Students complement their classroom knowledge with experiential learning, which may include conducting equity research and writing investment reports on actual companies (Burkenroad Reports), or participating in a student-managed mutual fund (Darwin Fenner).
+Coursework in the finance concentration explores topics such as investments, valuation, fixed-income analytics, derivatives and risk management.
+Students complement their classroom knowledge with experiential learning, which may include conducting equity research and writing investment reports on actual companies or participating in a student-managed mutual fund.
 Graduates typically pursue careers in corporate finance, asset management, hedge fund investment, venture capital, private equity, private banking and financial consulting at banks and investment firms or in the finance departments of large corporations.